fattyageboy/berthcare/project-documentation/architecture-output.md

 When: User attempts to check in
 Then: Error message displays: "You are too far from the client location"
 And: Visit status remains "scheduled"
-And: User can override with supervisor approval
+And: User can override with coordinator approval
 ```

 **Test Case: GPS Unavailable**